Marion Martin: Biography

 Martin was born in Philadelphia, Pennsylvania, the daughter of a Bethlehem Steel executive.
 She became an actress after her family fortune was lost in the Wall Street crash of 1929, and appeared in the Broadway productions Lombardi Ltd. and Sweet Adeline.

 She made her film debut in She's My Lillie, I'm Her Willie and subsequently played minor roles, often as showgirls.
-Several of her early roles were in musicals and she achieved some success as a singer.
-By the end of the decade she had played leading female roles in several "B" pictures, playing one of her most notable roles in James Whale's Sinners in Paradise (1938).
-Despite her success she was often cast in minor roles in more widely seen films such as His Girl Friday (1940).
-The majority of her roles were in comedies but she also appeared in dramas such as Boom Town (1940) in which she played a dance hall singer who is briefly romanced by Clark Gable.
-She played secondary roles in three Lupe Vélez "Mexican Spitfire" films in the early 1940s, and was a comic foil for the Marx Brothers in The Big Store, where the back of her skirt is cut away by Harpo.
+Several of her early roles were in musicals, and she achieved some success as a singer.
+By the end of the decade, she had played leading female roles in several "B" pictures, including one of her most notable roles in James Whale's Sinners in Paradise (1938).
+Despite her success, she was often cast in minor roles in more widely seen films such as His Girl Friday (1940).
+Many of her roles were in comedies, but she also appeared in dramas such as Boom Town (1940) in which she played a dance-hall singer who is briefly romanced by Clark Gable.
+She played secondary roles in three Lupe Vélez "Mexican Spitfire" films in the early 1940s and was a comic foil for the Marx Brothers in The Big Store, where the back of her skirt is cut away by Harpo.